vaimee/desmo-dapp/DApp/README.md

 ```bash
 npm run onchain:deploy
 ```

-Make sure to use Viviani which is the free chain.
+Make sure to use Bellecour which is the free chain.
 ​```bash
-iexec app show --chain viviani iexec account show --chain viviani
+iexec app show --chain bellecour iexec account show --chain bellecour
 ```

 Tun the Dapp on a workerpool